 Many people today, including believers, have an entitlement attitude.
-We want what others have and refuse to be content where God has us.
-In some cases, we are lazy and not willing to do what is required.
-Instead, we grumble, complain, and sometimes become bitter and resentful.
+We want what other people have and refuse to be content where God has us.
+Sometimes we work hard and and can’t understand why they seem to get ahead and not us.
+In other cases, we’re lazy and not willing to do what is required.
+But either way, instead of trusting that God knows what’s best, we grumble, complain, and even become bitter and resentful.

 Nehemiah 1 & 2

 Grumbling, Complaining & Coveting or Faithfully Working & Obeying?

 “The desire of the lazy man kills him, for his hands refuse to labor.
 He covets greedily all day long, but the righteous gives and does not spare.”